LambdaLabs/docsy-lambda-docs/content/en/workstations/power-requirements/index.md

 On request, a C19-C20 power cord can be substituted for use with power distribution units (PDUs) commonly found in data centers.

-## Uninterruptible power supplies (UPSs)

-{{% alert title="Warning" color="warning" %}}
-Lambda workstations are high-performance systems and use a large amount of power.
-For this reason, **Lambda workstations can't reliably be used with uninterruptible power supplies (UPSs, or battery backups)**.

-If you use a UPS with your workstation, you might experience system instability and trouble booting.
-{{% /alert %}}